← The journal Vertical M&A Guides February 19, 2026

 The vacation rental software ecosystem encompasses several distinct but increasingly interconnected categories:

 Dynamic pricing tools use algorithms and market data to optimise nightly rates.
-PriceLabs, Beyond (formerly Beyond Pricing), Wheelhouse, and DPGO compete in this space, with increasing integration into PMS platforms.
+PriceLabs, Beyond, Wheelhouse, and DPGO compete in this space, with increasing integration into PMS platforms.

 Data and analytics platforms provide market intelligence to investors, property managers, and destinations.
-AirDNA is the clear market leader, with Transparent (now part of Lighthouse) and AllTheRooms serving complementary segments.
+AirDNA, Transparent, now part of Lighthouse, and AllTheRooms serve different parts of this market.

 Market Size and Growth